gavinkou/AstroDate/README.md

 AstroDate
 =========
-AstroDate is a PHP date/time library that also provides useful astronomy related functionality.
+AstroDate is a PHP date/time library that also provides useful astronomy related functionality such as conversion between astronomical time standards, and the calculation of Julian dates to name just a few features.
 The package provides the following classes:

  Class       | Description
 -------------|---------------------------------------------